ndarville/markdown-liquid-syntax/README.markdown

 - txt
 ```

 Currently, the default `<pre>` syntax is `{% highlight lang %}` and `{% endhighlight %}` from Liquid.
-I have only set up syntax highlighting inside to work with JavaScript, Shell, and YAML code.
+I have only set up syntax highlighting inside to work with JavaScript, R, Shell, and YAML code.
 (Rouge’s `console` highlighter is pretty useless so I haven’t included it.)
 This is to avoid having a major list of supported programming or markup languages I won’t be using anyway.

 You can fork the project to edit the list and just add that repo instead of mine and use that.
 It’s way easier than demanding I change it in a pull request.
 The fairly short and simple source code should make it a lot easier for you than starting from scratch; I haven’t bothered to use any complex regex either.
 I found the official documentation to be beyond awful; it doesn’t even have bloody pagination.